SeniorWizard/ebook-renamer/README.md

       -a asciify: make filename 7-bit ascii, try to find a substitution or use a questionmark -w whitespace: replace whitesapce with underscore
       -l lowercase: only use lowercase letters
+      -f format: a format string where placeholders are replaced with book metadata (default "%A; %T")
+          %A: Author
+          %T: Title
+          %L: Language
+          %I: Identification (usually ISBN)

       -r recursive: recurse into subdirectories
       -c copy: instead of renaming the file, copy it and leave the original behind

       -t dir target directory: where files are placed insted of keeping them where they are

       -h help